Neurodegenerative Alzheimer's Disease Published: 2026-05-17

 Decision Implications

 In neurodegenerative disease contexts, the gap between what is publicly speculated and what the evidence actually supports can be wide.
-A brief that separates source-supported safety questions from unsupported claims gives a review team a defensible boundary for what warrants action and what does not.
+A baseline that separates source-supported safety questions from unsupported claims gives a review team a defensible boundary for what warrants action and what does not.